EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 ---
 content_title: "Hello World Contract"
-link_text: "Hello World Contract"
+link_text: "Build and Deploy Hello World Smart Contract"
 ---

-Smart contracts are the code that makes the blockchain go round.
-Smart contracts are deployed and executed on the blockchain.
+You deploy and execute smart contracts on the blockchain.
 A record of each transaction is immutably stored on the blockchain and smart contracts store and update state on the blockchain.
-A blockchain application is composed of clients, which utilize EOSIO client libraries to call operations in a smart contract(s).
+A blockchain application is composed of clients, which utilize EOSIO client libraries, and call smart contract actions, which execute on the blockchain.

 Let's start with a simple smart contract producing the traditional "hello world."